IrisPetre99/RP3000/README.md

 - When a pixel is selected in the first frame, it is temporarily colored yellow.
 After selecting the corresponding pixel in the second frame, the pair is assigned a random color.
 - Undo functionality for the most recent annotation
 - Clear all existing annotations from the current frame pair
-- AAnnotate multiple, different pairs of frames from the same video
+- Annotate multiple, different pairs of frames from the same video
 - The ability to export the resultant sparse vector field in a form understandable or comparable with the current model outputs.